 Check it out.
 It really hurt too.
 I was a little ticked, but I stayed calm.
 I have lots of natural things for burns, but I could really feel the heat under my skin.
 It was still burning.
 I remembered this group of Chinese women and how they talked about potatoes pulling out the heat.
 That is exactly what I needed right now!
 I was lucky, I looked in the refrigerator and I had ONE potato.
 Maybe my luck has turned around after all 🙂

 I sliced the potato and placed it directly on the burn.
 It felt SOOO good right from the beginning.

 It was kind of hard to walk around with this and the boys kept asking me what was going on.
 My 2 year old bumped his head and came running over and asked me to put the potato on his head… the message is a little fuzzy for a 2 year old!
 I had the potato on my arm for a total of 30 minutes (I used both halves of the potato) and I could tell when the burning finally stopped 100 percent.

 After about 30 minutes the big red burn looked more like a light heat rash…

 And now as I type this post it has been about an hour and the burn and rash are completely gone… 100 percent!!
-I am feeling great… no pain… nothing!
+I am feeling fine with no pain now.
+Amazing.
 I am so grateful for that 1 little potato in the refrigerator and for the women that educated me 4 years ago.